jundalisay/spblist/content/en/research/hawking/grand/part-04b.md

 ---
-heading: Part 5b
+heading: Part 4b
 title: "James Clerk Maxwell"
-description: ""
+description: "The predictions of Newtonian theory matches the view of reality that we experience."
 weight: 24
 image: /covers/design.jpg
 ---